 The leaven is your use of and incremental drift toward contemporary Southern Gospel music.

 I have many grandkids and I don’t want them to be influenced by contemporary Southern Gospel.
-We plant churches, and I don’t want our churches to be influenced by this stuff.
+We plant churches, and I don’t want our churches to be influenced by this music and its underlying philosophy.

 The Clark Family music used to be a simple bluegrass-tinged style, but is moving beyond that.
 A drift like this has no bottom.
 We have seen it time and time again.